NEW

 • Choosing a representative sample for consensus mechanisms.

-To learn more about the benefits of Chainlink VRF v2, see our blog post Chainlink VRF v2 Is Now Live on Mainnet.
 For help with your specific use case, contact us to connect with one of our Solutions Architects.
 You can also ask questions about Chainlink VRF on Stack Overflow.

 Two methods to request randomness